chi2025-money/chi2025-money.github.io/index.md

 # Submissions

 Submit your short paper to EasyChair by **February 13th, 11:59pm AOE**.
-(Note that link will be available soon!)
+(Note that the link will be available soon!)

 Submissions should be **up to 4 pages, including references.**